Getting startedSet up integrationsCreate your first initiativeInvite your teamPlan today's workShare your first update

 Start from an example

-The OAuth login example is a good way to verify the auth flow before adding worker logic.
+The OAuth login example is a good way to verify the auth flow before adding agent logic.

 Webhook templates are available for Heroku, Cloudflare, Vercel, and Netlify.
 They help you stand up a receiver, verify delivery, and then add the session claim loop.